Indoor Volleyball Rules

 Please cooperate with the Intramural Department in keeping both your players and spectators from bringing alcohol to the building.
 Any person or teams that consume alcoholic beverages before a game will not be permitted to participate.
 Opponents, officials and supervisors are responsible to report such incidents.

-To be valid, a protest must be registered verbally with an official, and the supervisor must be advised at the time the incident occurs.
+To be valid, a protest must be registered verbally with an official prior to the completion of a contest, and the supervisor must be advised at the time the incident occurs.
 The game will then continue under protest.
-Written support of protest must be presented to the sport administrator before NOON the following day.
+Written support of protest must be presented to the sport administrator before 12noon the following day.
 If this procedure is not followed, the protest will be dropped and the incident closed.
-Only rule misinterpretations may be protested.
+Only rule misinterpretations or player eligibility may be protested.

 Participants are responsible for any and all injuries sustained while participating in the Intramural program.
 Please leave all jewelry at home.
 Report all injuries to the supervisor.